Boarding Your Body’s Stations

 and i almost believe in your preference of god

-i’ve been dreaming of you kissing me sideways
+you must know i’ve been dreaming of you kissing me sideways

-lips half-parted
+mouth half-parted

 curled yourself lifeless around a cigarette